 Worksight is a noticeable entity within the NYC graphic design community.
-Since 1988 the studio has become known for its “Design for the Everyday” approach to graphic communication including logo design, brochure design, report design, and magazine design.
-To review design samples go to > View pdf of design samples
+Since 1988 the studio has become known for its “Design for the Everyday” approach to graphic communication including logo design, brochure design, report design, and magazine design. >View pdf of design samples

-Worksight has developed brand and visual identity strategies for a variety of clients, from corporate giants such as Automatic Data Processing (ADP) and Steelcase Furniture, to nonprofits including Purchase College and the Rainforest Foundation US.
+Worksight has designed branding and visual identity strategies for a variety of clients—from corporate giants such as Automatic Data Processing (ADP) and Steelcase Furniture, to nonprofits including Purchase College and the Rainforest Foundation US.
 The goal of every project is to communicate to audiences by drawing them in through form, and connecting with smart ideas.
 Works produced include a report for the American Friends of Rabin Medical Center, a book design for the commemorative edition of Rachel Carson’s environmental classic The Sea Around Us, and a visual identity for the NYC Alliance Against Sexual Assault.

 Articles about Worksight have been included in design publications including: 2+3 D (Poland), DesignNET (Korea), Etapes Graphiques (France), Eye (England), ID and Print (USA), Plus Eighty One (Japan), and Art and Design (Beijing).
 Worksight has also been included in design books: PBC International, Rockport, Rizzoli and Watson Guptill.
 Worksight has won awards from: AIGA, ACD, NY Bookbinders Guild, and Print magazine.